-Cinnamon roll muffins are easier to make than the “old fashioned” style.
+No yeast cinnamon roll muffins are easier to make than the “old fashioned” style.
 NO yeast or rising required for this homemade muffin tin breakfast.
 We have made a lot of different muffin tin recipes here on our site and this is a dessert favorite.

 No yeast cinnamon roll muffins are the best.
 You get the same great taste and texture without the hours of rising and waiting.
 Perfect Christmas brunch recipe everyone will love for sure.
 My kids think this is the best muffin recipe ever I tell you. (affiliate links present)

 Why would I make them this way vs. in a 9×9 pan?
 Because when my 3 girls were younger I was short on time and this pan just made dinner and dessert more fun.
 That is right, I even made our main dishes in this baby.

 You may have attempted homemade Cinnamon Rolls Recipe for the holidays before and thought “this is too much work”.
 I kinda’ agree with you, even just once a year it is an all day affair.
 But NOW you can do the same thing fast.

 FIRST – You should sign up for my free newsletter so you get new posts emailed to you twice a week and never miss out on anything!

 Now let’s talk a bit about my favorite things when it comes to muffins though shall we?